 Certain other CU Boulder departments whose members include campus security authorities may also accept anonymous reports of a crime from a victim.
-The Clery Act, however, requires these departments or CSAs to report the crime to CUPD in a non-anonymous manner.
-This reporting allows CU Boulder to maintain accurate records on the number of incidents that take place; determine if there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community of an ongoing threat if needed.
+The Clery Act, however, requires these departments or CSAs to report the crime in a non-anonymous manner.
+This reporting allows CU Boulder to maintain accurate records on the number of incidents that take place; determine if there is a pattern of crime with regard to a particular location, method, or assailant; alert the campus community of an ongoing threat if needed; and assess the crime for timely warning and/or emergency alert.